 While it is still not possible to \emph{de novo} sequence entire serum antibody repertoires, recent advances in LC-MS of intact proteins enabled detecting and resolving single clones from complex antibody mixtures.

 For instance, developments have been made that specifically profile intact light chains from serum, even providing partial sequence information by using MD MS. Impressively these studies successfully demonstrate the analysis in serum without requiring antigen-specific capture, although they used either a spiked-in mAb as a model or worked with disease models that cause monoclonal Ig overexpression in serum (mono-gammopathy) such as multiple myeloma.
 Nonetheless, these studies demonstrated that detection and characterization of individual endogenous light chains is possible.\cite{He2017Analysis of Monoclonal Antibodies in Human Serum as a Model for Clinical Monoclonal Gammopathy by Use of 21 Tesla FT-ICR Top-Down and Middle-Down MS/MS|||He2019Classification of Plasma Cell Disorders by 21 Tesla Fourier Transform Ion Cyclotron Resonance Top-Down and Middle-Down MS/MS Analysis of Monoclonal Immunoglobulin Light Chains in Human Serum|||Mills2015Detecting monoclonal immunoglobulins in human serum using mass spectrometry|||Sharpley2019A novel mass spectrometry method to identify the serum monoclonal light chain component in systemic light chain amyloidosis|||Dupré2021De Novo Sequencing of Antibody Light Chain Proteoforms from Patients with Multiple Myeloma} Taking this one step further, Wang et al.\cite{Wang2019Top-down Mass Spectrometry Analysis of Human Serum Autoantibody Antigen-Binding Fragments.} developed a method to detect individual Fab fragments in serum.
 They were able to identify tens of heavy and light chains of serum autoantibodies.
 Although attempts were made to \emph{de novo} sequence these antibodies at the intact protein level, the obtained results were limited to a few sequence tags.
-In light of the SARS-CoV-2 pandemic, Melani et al.\cite{Melani2022Next-Generation Serology by Mass Spectrometry: Readout of the SARS-CoV-2 Antibody Repertoire} focused their profiling efforts on the vaccine-targeted Spike protein receptor-binding domain.
+In light of the SARS-CoV-2 pandemic, Melani et al.\cite{Melani2022Next-Generation Serology by Mass Spectrometry: Readout of the SARS-CoV-2 Antibody Repertoire} focused their profiling efforts on the vaccine-targeted spike protein receptor-binding domain.
 The approach is named Ig-MS and features two novel metrics for capturing the intensity and complexity of the antibody response.
 In short, the method uses affinity purification to capture antigen-specific clones.
 A mAb-containing standard is spiked in for quantitation, and the sample is disulphide-reduced.
 After reduction, individual ion MS\cite{Kafader2020Multiplexed mass spectrometry of individual ions improves measurement of proteoforms and their complexes.} is used to measure a mass fingerprint of the sample.
 The ratio between the intensity of clonal peaks and the standard is used to estimate the response (“Ion Titer”), and the complexity of the response (“Degree of Clonality’) is assessed by the ratio of the most intense light chain peak to that of the summed intensity of all light chain peaks.
 Finally, these metrics are correlated to the ELISA-based antibody titer and neutralization efficiency, to verify their accuracy.